 Office of Device Evaluation

 Comments and suggestions may be submitted at any time for Agency consideration to the Premarket Notification (510(k)) Section at 10903 New Hampshire Avenue, Silver Spring, MD 20993.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance, contact the Premarket Notification (510(k)) Section at 301-796-5640.

-Additional copies: World Wide Web/CDRH home page or you may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (2230) to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 2230 to identify the guidance you are requesting.

 On March 20, 1998, the Center for Devices and Radiological Health (CDRH) announced the availability of a guidance document entitled, "The New 510(k) Paradigm -- Alternatives to Demonstrating Substantial Equivalence in Premarket Notification Submissions. " In this guidance, two new alternatives to the traditional approach of demonstrating substantial equivalence were discussed.
 Both alternatives, i. e. , the Special 510(k) and the Abbreviated 510(k), were designed to provide flexibility to the device industry, conserve Agency and industry resources, and optimize the contribution of the 510(k) Program to the protection of public health.